Emarsys-US/node-emarsys/readme.md

 Parameters:
 - **user**: the user name of the Emarsys API user
 - **pass**: the password of the Emarsys API user
+- **baseUrl**: optional, the base url of the Emarsys API.
+Defaults to 'https://api.emarsys.net/api/v2'

 [Creating a new API user](https://help.emarsys.com/hc/en-us/articles/115004740329#api-users)